-OpenCtlDir: Both / In - Shows whether a controlled Port that is unauthorized will exert control over communication in both receiving and transmitting directions, or just the receiving direction.
+OpenCtlDir: Both / In - Shows whether a controlled Port that is unauthorized will exert control over communication in both receiving show 802.1x auth_configuration and transmitting directions, or just the receiving direction.

 Port Control: ForceAuth / ForceUnauth / Auto - Shows the administrative control over the port's authorization status.
 ForceAuth forces the Authenticator of the port to become Authorized.
 ForceUnauth forces the port to become Unauthorized.